bdelbosc/nuxeo-stacks/README.md

 # Limitations

-Some stacks are not possible or not yet supported:
+Some stacks combination are invalid:

-- Nuxeo 7.10/8.10
+- Nuxeo 7.10/8.10 with Kafka (Kafka is supported since Nuxeo 9.10)
+- ...

+Some stacks are not yet supported by Nuxeo stacks:

-  - cluster mode not supported by nuxeo stacks
+- Nuxeo 7.10/8.10 in cluster mode
-  - No Kafka (Nuxeo Stream is supported on 9.10)
-- Grafana dashboard is for Nuxeo 10.10
+- Grafana dashboard is only for Nuxeo 10.10
+- stream monitoring on Chronicle Queue (without Kafka)
-- KafkaHQ is not configured to support Kafka in SSL SASL
+- KafkaHQ with Kafka in SASL SSL
-- Jaeger/Zipkin and Prometheus will work with Nuxeo once [NXP-26799](https://jira.nuxeo.com/browse/NXP-26799) is merged
+- Jaeger/Zipkin and Prometheus will work with Nuxeo latest once [NXP-26799](https://jira.nuxeo.com/browse/NXP-26799) is merged

 # TODO maybe

+- Add minio.io server with binarystore s3 like

-- Add log4j2 correlation traceid
+- Add OpenCensus log4j2 correlation traceid

 - Add a Confluent Kafka with KSQL

-- Add minio.io server with binarystore s3 like

 - snapshot env: docker commit nuxeo images, tag them with a date + generate a docker-compose